$K-$Lorentzian Polynomials, Semipositive Cones, and Cone-Stable EVI Systems: Introduction

 \textbf{4.
 Cone-stability of LEVI systems via $\K$-Lorentzian quadratics.} In the final part of the paper we apply the above constructions to EVI and, in particular, to linear EVI (LEVI) systems.
 We show how these notions yield Lyapunov criteria for cone-stability of linear evolution variational inequality (LEVI) systems, providing a bridge between $\K$-Lorentzian quadratic forms and classical stability theory on cones.
 We recall abstract Lyapunov criteria for stability and asymptotic stability with respect to a cone $\K$, expressed in terms of $\K$-copositive matrices and Lyapunov semi/positive stability.

-We then show that if the quadratic form $q(x)=x^{\mathsf T}Ax$ is (respectively, strictly) $\K$-Lorentzian, then $A$ is (respectively, strictly) $\K$-copositive and hence Lyapunov semi/positive stable on $\K$.
-As a consequence, the trivial solution of the LEVI system is (asymptotically) stable with respect to $\K$ (\Cref{them:clcconstable}).
+We then show that if the quadratic form $f(x)=x^{\mathsf T}Ax$ is (respectively, strictly) $\K$-Lorentzian, then $A$ is (respectively, strictly) $\K$-copositive and hence Lyapunov semi/positive stable on $\K$.
+As a consequence, the trivial solution of the LEVI system is (asymptotically) stable with respect to $\K$ (\Cref{prop:clcconstable}).
+More generally, if symmetric part of $A$ is $\K$-copositive and has exactly one positive eigenvalue, by \Cref{prop:levi-hyperbolic-cone-stability} the trivial solution of the LEVI system is (asymptotically) stable w.r.t $\K$.
+Furthermore, if a quadratic $f(x)$ is $\K$-Lorentzian, the trivial solution of the class of LEVI systems is (asymptotically) stable w.r.t $\K$ by \Cref{them:levi-hyperbolic-cone-stability}.
 We illustrate how unstable linear systems in the full space can become asymptotically stable once constrained to cones of the form $\K(f,v)\cap\R^n_{\ge0}$ constructed from $\K$-Lorentzian quadratic forms (\Cref{ex:levi}).